levibostian/Teller-iOS/README.md

     func test_tellerCacheEmpty() {
         let requirements = RepositoryDataSource.Requirements(username: "")

-        _ = Repository.testing.initState(repository: repository, requirements: requirements) {
+        _ = TellerRepository.testing.initState(repository: repository, requirements: requirements) {
             $0.cacheEmpty() {
                 $0.cacheTooOld()
             }
         }

         // Teller is all setup!
-When your app's code uses the `repository`, it will behave just like the `Repository` has fetched a cache successfully, the cache is empty, and the cache is too old which means Teller will attempt to fetch a fresh cache the next time the `Repository` runs.
+When your app's code uses the `repository`, it will behave just like the `TellerRepository` has fetched a cache successfully, the cache is empty, and the cache is too old which means Teller will attempt to fetch a fresh cache the next time the `TellerRepository` runs.

         // There are other options for `$0.cacheEmpty()` such as:
         //  $0.cacheEmpty() {